siclayy/stuff-roleplay/README.txt

  | |___| | |  __| (_| | | |_   _    ___) | | |___| |___ / ___ \| |
   \____|_|  \___|\__,_|_|\__| (_)  |____/|_|\____|_____/_/   \_|_|

 =============================================================
-Stuff's RP is Roleplay Gamemode using Dini.
+Stuff's RP is Roleplay Gamemode using Dini2 Include.

 =============================================================
 INSTALLATION